 Some gardens need a bit of a rethink to get the best out of them.
 This is particularly true for East or North facing gardens.
 Just because the patio is at the back door doesn't make it the best place to sit.
 Every garden has a sweet spot around which all other things should revolve.
 With gardens getting ever smaller it's essential to get the best from your valuable outdoor space.

 Every garden can be transformed with clever design.
-We are unique in charging a fixed fee rather than a percentage of total build cost.
-It all starts with a Garden Survey/Design Consultation.
+We are unique in charging an agreed upfront fee rather than a percentage of total build cost.

 DESIGN BRIEF #1